 The Man (or “Der Mann” if you prefer) also limited the beer ingredients to barley, water, and hops.
 Yeast would later get a pass and be allowed in, after that Frenchman, Louis Pasteur, discovered that it existed and had been essential to making beer all along.

-So the Reinheitsgebot got the public a safe, moderately flavorful brew and meant they could count on plenty of affordable Bavarian pastries and baked goods.
-Since then it has gone on to assume a sort of mystic value when, in reality, it only ever got around to applying to all of German around 1900 and since then has been busy growing ever more full of loopholes, exceptions, revisions and the like.
+So the Reinheitsgebot assured the public a safe, moderately flavorful brew and helped keep Bavarian pastries and baked goods affordable.
+Since then, it has gone on to assume a sort of mystic value when, in reality, it only ever got around to applying to all of Germany around 1900.
+Since then it has been busy growing ever more full of loopholes, exceptions, revisions and the like.

-There is ample reason for the fact that many of the most well known English beers date from this period: Bass, Boddingtons, Young’s, Fuller’s.
-There was a huge working class, working hard hours for little pay in crappy conditions with little to do other than drink away their woes at the end of a 12 hour work day.
+Many of the most well known English beers date from this period: Bass, Boddingtons, Young’s, Fuller’s.
+There is ample reason for that.
+A huge working class had just sprung up in England, working hard hours for little pay in crappy conditions with little to do but drink away their woes at the end of a 12 or 16 hour shift.
 Yeah, I’d drink my ass off too if I’d just spent 12 hours inhaling coal dust while schlepping pig iron around a 110 degree foundry having my ears shattered by trip hammers.

 Anyhow, this era saw the ugliest side of capitalism written at its most epic and unbridled.
-And just as workers were exposed to all manner of conditions and expected to abide in the most squalid of conditions, they were expected to subsist on the meanest of intoxicants.
+And just as workers were expected to abide in the most terrible and squalid of conditions, they were expected to subsist on the meanest of intoxicants.

 In England at the time, beer was taxed at the production end of the cycle – by taxing the malt – rather than the end product.
 It made sense, since a massive bulk quantity of grains going into a brewery was easier to keep track of than the thousands of individually poured pints going out of a pub!
-This fact had some interesting impacts on the development of roasting technology to make the dark malts that allowed for the modern stouts and porters, but it really created an incentive for brewers to do everything possible to minimize the amount of malt that went into a brew.
+This had some interesting impacts on the development of roasting technology to make the dark malts that allowed for the modern stouts and porters, and created a strong incentive for brewers to do everything possible to minimize the amount of malt that went into a brew.

 As you may have guessed, this is where the formaldehyde comes in.

 What goes around comes around, and everything old is new again.
-And what was worried about in the past is worried about now and will be worried about in the future.
+What was worried about in the past is worried about now, and will be worried about again in the future.
 But the great thing about having a beer is that, by the time you’ve consumed two or three of them, the problems all seem so easy to solve…